sora-xor/sora-docs/src/polkaswap-other-settings.md

 <center><img src="/.gitbook/assets/polkaswap-other-features.png" ></center>

-You can easily access these features by clicking on the corresponding icons in the other settings menu located on the top right corner of the page.
+You can easily access these features by clicking on the corresponding icons in the other settings menu located in the top right corner of the page.